 - Sea salt and fresh ground pepper

-- Into a dutch oven (affiliate link) or heavy bottomed deep skillet, add olive oil, minced garlic, chourico, diced green pepper and tomatoes and simmer until slightly browned.
+- Into a dutch oven (affiliate link) or heavy bottomed deep skillet, add olive oil, minced garlic, chourico, diced green pepper and tomatoes and simmer until slightly browned; about 2 minutes.

-- Add tomato paste and wine and stir over medium heat until the sauce is blended well
+- Add tomato paste and wine and stir over medium heat until the sauce is blended well, about 3 minutes.

 - Add fish fillets. mussels and shrimp and cover pot and cook on medium for 10 minutes.